of plugs and sockets

 notes on history of manufacturers of British Standard plugs and sockets.
 The list

 is primarily based on items in the museum collection.
-More companies / bands have existed.
+More companies /

 Sources: internet sites of given companies, Grace's Guide to British Industrial History and information given by Jonathan Miles.